 BOTTOM LINE COST amounts to about 4 to 8 dollars per trunk diameter inch per year to provide optimal control of ash borers and other ash pests.
 So a 10 inch ash tree costs about 35 dollars per year to keep alive and healthy.
 Compare that to the cost of having the tree removed- 350 (front yard) to 700 dollars (fenced in back yard), depending on location.
 So you can keep the tree healthy for 7 to 14 years for the same cost as having it removed.

 FREE ESTIMATE OF COST OF TREATMENT.
 We can come and measure your trees to give you an estimate of the cost of treatment and advise you as to which chemical should be used.
 Or, you can measure your trees yourself by measuring around the tree (circumference) at chest height.
 Then multiply that number by 2 (for trees 36 inches around or less) or 3 (37 to 60 inches around) or 4 (61 to 90 inches around) or 5 (91 to 120 inches around) to determine the approximate cost of treating that tree for two full years.
 If we treat multiple trees at one address or in one neighborhood, discounts are possible.
 Also, we offer payment plans for large contracts.

 GUARANTEED EFFICACY.
 We are so confident in TREE-Age that we offer a money back guarantee.
-If any tree we treat dies of Emerald Ash Borer infestation, we will refund the cost of treatment.
+If any tree that is in reasonably good shape when treated dies of Emerald Ash Borer infestation, we will refund the cost of treatment.
 This warranty is good for the recommended duration of action and circumstances noted above.
 If requested, we will provide this warranty in writing.
-So far, we have never had to refund money because we have not lost any of several thousands of ashes treated over the past 5 years.